-Each organization has a certain amount of demand for goods and services.
-Managing this demand is necessary for an organization to be successful and meet its goals.
+Each organization has certain demands for goods and services.
+Managing this demand is necessary for an organization to become successful and meet its goals.

 This post will explore demand management and its different components, objectives, advantages, best practices, processes, challenges, and tools.
 It will also discuss the difference between demand management, demand planning, and capacity planning.